jwoglom/tconnectsync/README.md

 ```

 In order to bulk-import a lot of data, you may need to use shorter intervals, and invoke tconnectsync multiple times.
 Tandem's API endpoints occasionally return invalid data if you request too large of a data window which causes tconnectsync to error out mid-way through.

+One oddity when backfilling data is that the Control:IQ specific API endpoints return errors if they are queried before you updated your pump to utilize Control:IQ.
+This is [partially worked around in tconnectsync's code](https://github.com/jwoglom/tconnectsync/blob/d841c3811aeff3671d941a7d3ff4b80cce6a219e/main.py#L238), but you might need to update the logic if you did not switch to a Control:IQ enabled pump immediately after launch.